 In accordance with Title IV regulations, a student attending University of Health Sciences and Pharmacy in St. Louis is required to remain in good academic standing and maintain satisfactory academic progress.
 Students are urged to read the following information carefully to be sure they know which policies pertain to them.

-The following academic probation and dismissal policies apply to all students who entered the professional program prior to fall 2022.
+Professional Program Probation Policy for students who entered the professional program prior to fall 2022: